 Regression Modeling on the TI-84 Plus

-You can use the TI-84 Plus for regression modeling, which is the process of finding a function that approximates the relationship between the two variables in two data lists.
-Following are the types of regression models the TI-84 Plus calculator can compute.
+Regression modeling is the process of finding a function that approximates the relationship between the two variables in two data lists.
+The table shows the types of regression models the TI-84 Plus calculator can compute.

 |Med-Med||Median-median||y = ax + b|

 |QuadReg||Quadratic||y = ax2 + bx + c|

 |CubicReg||Cubic||y = ax3 + bx2 + cx + d|